-For management purposes, the Group is organised into business units based on their products and services and has three (2013: three) reportable operating segments as follows:
+For management purposes, the Group is organised into three (2014: three) reportable operating segments as follows:

-- the property investment segment mainly comprises rental income from investment properties; (a) - (b) the trading and investments segment includes the trading of securities and investment income from securities investment and investment holding; and - the corporate and others segment. (c)
+- (a) the property investment segment mainly comprises rental income from investment properties; - (b) the trading and investments segment includes the trading of securities and investment income from securities investment and investment holding; and - (c) the corporate and others segment.

 Management monitors the results of the Group's operating segments separately for the purpose of making decisions about resources allocation and performance assessment.
-Segment performance is evaluated based on reportable segment profit/(loss), which is a measure of adjusted profit/(loss) before tax from operations.
-The adjusted profit before tax is measured consistently with the Group's profit before tax from operations except that interest income from loans and receivables, fair value gains on investment properties and share of profits of an associate, finance costs and other gains are excluded from such measurement.
+Segment performance is evaluated based on reportable segment profit/loss, which is a measure of adjusted profit/loss before tax from operations.
+The adjusted profit/loss before tax is measured consistently with the Group's profit/loss before tax from operations except that interest income from loans and receivables, fair value gains/losses on investment properties, share of profits and losses of an associate, finance costs and other gains are excluded from such measurement.

-Segment assets exclude investment in an associate, pledged deposits and cash and cash equivalents as these assets are managed on a group basis.
+Segment assets exclude pledged deposits and cash and cash equivalents as these assets are managed on a group basis.

-Segment liabilities exclude interest-bearing bank and other borrowings, tax payable and deferred tax liabilities as these liabilities are managed on a group basis.
+Segment liabilities exclude interest-bearing bank and other borrowings, tax payable, and deferred tax liabilities as these liabilities are managed on a group basis.

-There are no sales or other transactions between the operating segments during the year (2013: Nil).
+There are no sales or other transactions between the operating segments during the year (2014: Nil).